ELELAB/MAVISp_downstream_analysis/dot_plot/README.md

 It produces:
 - publication-ready dot plots that summarise structural and functional module effects per mutation;
 - a `log.txt` which contains a summary of mutational effects
 - `mechanistic_indicators_out.csv`, which lists mutations with at least one MAVISp module effect together with the aggregated `MAVISp Effects` column.
 Optionally, this table is filtered by keeping only mutations that are damaging or pathogenic according to VEPs.
-This can be turned on with option `-vep/` settings (AlphaMissense, REVEL, GEMME, EVE or none) and can be further restricted to mutations that are LoF or GoF for DeMaSk via `-lgof`.
+This can be turned on with option `-vep` (arguments AlphaMissense, REVEL, GEMME, EVE or none) and can be further restricted to mutations that are LoF or GoF for DeMaSk via `-lgof`.

 ## Requirements